ASgithub11/Homework-Challenge-5/README.md

 ## Description

-A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+A command-line application that dynamically generates a professional README.md file from a user's input using the inquirer package.

 ## Installation